lcamichigan/cross-and-crescent/README.md

-If you use [MacTeX](https://www.tug.org/mactex/) on macOS, your TeX local installation directory is probably /usr/local/texlive/texmf-local, and you can move cross-and-crescent.sty by entering in Terminal
+If you use [MacTeX](https://www.tug.org/mactex/) on macOS, your TeX local installation directory is probably /usr/local/texlive/texmf-local, and you can move cross-and-crescent.sty by entering in Terminal:

 ```sh
 crossAndCrescent=/usr/local/texlive/texmf-local/tex/latex/local/cross-and-crescent